starfi5h/DSP_Mod/SphereEditorTools/README.md

 #### v2.2.3
 \- Remove EnableNonemptyList as it is in game now.
 (DSP v0.10.29.28154)
+\- Attempt to fix paint brush for dyson nodes.

 #### v2.2.2
 \- Fix for DSP 0.10.28.20779